schitresh/computer_science/networks/L3_network_layer/11_aaa_authentication_authorization_accounting.md

-## AAA
+## AAA (Authentication, Authorization, Accounting)
 - AAA is a standard framework used to control
-  - Who is permitted to use network resoures (authentication)
+  - Who is permitted to use network resources (authentication)
-  - What they are authorized to do (authorization)
+  - What are they authorized to do (authorization)
   - Capture the actions performed while accessing the network (accounting)
 - An administrator can access a router or a device through a console
   - But it is incovenient if he is sitting far from the place of that device